 Unfortunately, many jurisdictions have ordinances that either completely prohibit or set strict limits on the collection of rainwater and the reuse of gray water.
 Proponents of these restrictions argue that there are health and safety concerns.

-Although setting up a simple water-catching system can be inexpensive, there is still some start-up capital required.
+Although setting up a simple water catching system can be inexpensive, there is still some start-up capital required.
 Water that has been collected either by rain or by reuse will also need to be filtered and stored properly, requiring filter systems and specially graded storage containers built to withstand the elements without risk of contamination or breaking.

-This water is a great pure, uncontaminated source that’s relatively inexpensive for a small-scale garden.
+Bottled water is a great pure, uncontaminated source that’s relatively inexpensive for a small-scale garden.
 Most grocery stores and shopping centers have bottled distilled water and many companies offer water delivery services at reasonable prices.